hishafa/C242-PS157/README.md

 1. **Image Analysis**: Users can upload an image of their plant.
 2. **Disease Detection**: AgriLens processes the image using an integrated machine learning model.
 3. **Treatment Recommendations**: The application provides treatment options based on the detected disease.

-## APK Download
-You can download the latest version of the AgriLens application [here](https://bit.ly/Agrilens).

 ## Development Team
 Below are the developers who contributed to the creation of AgriLens: